 The longest traffic congestion ever recorded (in time length) happened on August 2010 in Beijing, China.
 It is a 62-mile traffic congestion that lasted for 12 days in Beijing -Tibet Expressway.
 It took almost 3 days for the drivers to finally pass through the congested expressway with a speed of two miles per day.
 So the drivers have to buy foods from peddlers to survive while being stuck in that traffic.

-The reason for the traffic congestion is the volume of cars and trucks carrying constructions materials using the same route.
+One of the main reasons for the traffic congestion in the Philippines is the volume of cars and trucks carrying constructions materials using the same route.
 Ironically, the said construction materials will be used on the same highway to decrease the traffic congestion.

 FACT: Metro Manila has the 3rd worst traffic in Southeast Asia as of 2017